buchhlz2/decentraStack/README.md

 ## Smart Contract Details

 - `Decentrastack` -- allows users to publish, subscribe/unsubscribe to/from other publishers, & view articles published by the user
-- `ArticleNFT` -- inherits from OpenZeppelin ERC721 specification; creates NFT as an article, as part of the decentraStack "DSTK" collection, onto the ipfs network
+- `ArticleNFT` -- inherits from OpenZeppelin ERC721 specification; creates article as an NFT, as part of the decentraStack "DSTK" collection, where a susbset of data is saved pinned to the IPFS network

 ## Available Scripts